terrysmalone/Codingame/SpringChallenge2022/README.md

 ## TODO

 * Defenders shouldn't be going for the same monster so often
-* Defenders shouldn't attempt to control the same monster
-* When mana hits 0 switch attacker back to collect0r for a while
-* Only control enemies going for my base
+* Don't control a monster if it's just hit the base

 ## Priorities